Frequently Asked Questions

 What is the tax rate on Gasoline, Diesel and Special Fuels?

 Gasoline, diesel and special fuels, other than compressed natural gas (CNG), liquefied natural gas (LNG) and liquefied petroleum gas (LPG) are taxed at a rate of $.20 per gallon.

 For more information on CNG, LNG or LPG please refer to the FAQ’s on Special Fuels Tax.

 How much is the Inspection Fee per gallon?

 Can a supplier collect destination state taxes and/or fees as well as Louisiana taxes and/or fees?

 No, a supplier should never collect both state’s taxes and/or fees.

-Yes, a tax free transaction can only occur in the pipeline if all parties involved in the transaction have a valid Louisiana Supplier or Permissive Supplier license.
-Otherwise, the tax is to be collected from the person ordering the sale or transfer in the bulk transfer/terminal system.
+Yes, a tax free transaction can only occur in the pipeline if all parties involved in the transaction have a valid Louisiana Supplier or Permissive Supplier license as long as the transfer of the product does not “break bulk”, otherwise, the tax is to be collected from the person ordering the sale or transfer in the bulk transfer/terminal system.

 Yes, a penalty may be assessed in an amount equal to tax and fee on the product or $1,000 whichever is greater against the person who diverts the shipment or alters the shipping document.

 Are there any penalties for engaging in business without a license?